videogular/videogular/README.md

 ## Plugins

 With Videogular you can write your own plugins through a simple API based in events.
-The plugins should be directives and they should communicate with the main `videogular` directive through an API based in events.
+Plugins should be directives and they should communicate with `videogular` directive through an API based in events.

 ## API Events